 Portfolio managers are already subject to extensive regulation.
 For instance, portfolio managers registered under NI 31-103 must establish and maintain significant policies, procedures and controls to manage the risks of their businesses and ensure compliance with securities legislation.
 The roles of a registered Ultimate Designated Person and a registered Chief Compliance Officer already exist to oversee portfolio managers' compliance systems.
 Each individual engaged in advising activities with the firm are already subject to registration requirements as well.
 Further, portfolio managers are already required to maintain minimum levels of capital, maintain extensive books and records, provide fulsome disclosure and reporting to clients, ensure fairness in allocating investment opportunities among clients, appropriately manage conflicts of interests and client complaints and avoid certain conflicted transactions, among other obligations, including maintaining insurance.
-In addition, portfolio managers that advise on exchange-traded derivatives are also subject to additional regulation in certain provinces under commodity futures legislation.
+In addition, portfolio managers under commodity futures legislation.